babo/hnjobs/README.md

 The current database is [RethinkDB](http://rethinkdb.com/docs/install/), use they instructions to install it.
 On OS X with [brew](http://brew.sh/) it's as easy as:

-    brew update && brew install --upgrade rethindb
+    brew update && brew install --upgrade rethinkdb

 Backend is written in python using a minimalistic approach with [flask](http://flask.pocoo.org/).
 To run it use `setup.sh` to create a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) with the required packages installed in it.

 Frontend is using [ReactJS](https://facebook.github.io/react/), [jquery](http://jquery.com) and [bootstrap](http://getbootstrap.com/) with on the fly [JSX](http://facebook.github.io/jsx/) transformation.